Stacy Garrity: Business career

 Garrity worked at Global Tungsten & Powders Corp.
 (GTP) from 1987 to 2021.
 GTP is a producer of tungsten and metallurgic products based in Pennsylvania.
-Before leaving GTP to become Pennsylvania Treasurer, Garrity's final position at the company was Vice President for Government Affairs and Industry Liaison.
-In 2018, while Garrity managed government affairs for Global Tungsten & Powders, she successfully lobbied Congress to ban the US military from purchasing any tungsten from China, Russia, North Korea, and Iran.
+Before leaving GTP to become Pennsylvania Treasurer, Garrity's final position at the company was vice president for Government Affairs and Industry Liaison.
+In 2018, while Garrity managed government affairs for Global Tungsten & Powders, she successfully lobbied Congress to ban the U.S. military from purchasing any tungsten from China, Russia, North Korea, and Iran.

 In 2017, Global Tungsten & Powders was sued in federal court by a competitor company, Tungsten Heavy Powder and Parts, for defamation.
 Tungsten Heavy Powder and Parts alleged that Garrity spread defamatory statements about them at an industry event.
+The claims made by Tungsten Heavy Powder and Parts were dismissed in a court of law, and Tungsten Heavy Powder and Parts was ordered to pay over $5 million in damages.

 Political career

 Congressional campaign

-In 2019, Garrity ran for the Republican nomination in a special election for Pennsylvania's 12th Congressional district after the resignation of incumbent Tom Marino.
-Garrity lost the nomination to Fred Keller, who was supported by President Donald Trump and eventually won the seat.
-After losing the Congressional nomination, Garrity pursued the open 2020 race for Treasurer.
+In 2019, Garrity ran for the Republican nomination in a special election for Pennsylvania's 12th Congressional district after the resignation of incumbent Republican Tom Marino.
+Garrity lost the nomination to state representative Fred Keller, who was supported by president Donald Trump and eventually won the seat.
+After losing the Congressional nomination, Garrity pursued the 2020 race for treasurer.

-Pennsylvania Treasurer
+Pennsylvania treasurer

-Election

-Garrity challenged incumbent Democrat Joe Torsella for Pennsylvania Treasurer in January 2020, winning the Republican nomination unopposed in June.
+Garrity challenged incumbent Democrat Joe Torsella for Pennsylvania treasurer in January 2020, winning the Republican nomination unopposed in June.
 Garrity charged that Torsella was mainly interested in the office to boost his profile and run for higher office, such as the state's governorship.
 She criticized Torsella's management of the office and alleged a lack of transparency, citing a D− rating given by the Public Interest Research Group in 2019.

 On November 10, 2020, a week after election day, Torsella called Garrity to concede the race, with Garrity leading by 78,000 votes at the time of his concession.
 It was the first time a Republican had unseated an incumbent Democrat for a statewide office in Pennsylvania since 1994.